atomicptr/openfl-tiled/README.md

 There are currently some restrictions in usage:

 - You can't use the compressed ".tmx" format (Just plain XML works)
-- You'll need to check if the editor puts your assets the same way as an NMML file would do into the ".tmx" or ".tsx" file
+- You'll need to check if the editor puts your assets the same way as your project.xml file would do into the ".tmx" or ".tsx" file
-- You can't use isometric maps at the moment.

 Licence
 ----------------

-nme-tiled is licenced under the terms of the MIT license, which means you have without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
+openfl-tiled is licenced under the terms of the MIT license, which means you have without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software.
 [For more information please read this](http://opensource.org/licenses/MIT)

 Questions?
 -----------------